 • The client has paid the advance on its financial contribution to the connection.

 This initial ranking shall be without prejudice of any subsequent changes which may be made in application of new legislative provisions.
+Also, the reserved capacity will not have the degree of firmness usually associated with the acceptance of such technical and financial proposal.

 Finally, despite the significant investments envisaged by RTE, more constraints on the network may appear above a certain volume of connections.
 Above a certain threshold, RTE may propose a connection offer associated with flexibility requirements to be activated when constraints appear on the public transmission network.
 These requirements will consist in lowering electricity consumption.